What is United Way of Sumner County?

 Are United Ways related?

-There are 1,400 community-based United Ways across the United States and another 500 United Ways internationally, and each is separately incorporated and independently governed by local volunteers.
+There are approximately 1,400 community-based United Ways across the United States and another 500 United Ways internationally, and each is separately incorporated and independently governed by local volunteers.
 Many of these organizations are similar in their mission and structure, but some are very different.

 We pay a voluntary membership contribution for the rights to use the United Way name and logo, and support broader community impact goals through United Way Worldwide, an umbrella organization that attacks the same problems on a national and global level, and provides guidance, training and development services to local United Ways.
 These dues are one percent of each dollar contributed.